mropert/mropert.github.io/_posts/2026-03-30-ai_garbage_cpp.md

 This is perfectly fine to use as is because `std::map` guarantees that nodes are stable.
 Key/value pairs are heap allocated individually meaning you can keep pointers to them that remain valid even after inserting more elements.
+That also holds true for `std::unordered_map` (insertion may invalidate iterarors, but not references or pointers to actual elements).

-Now if we used `std::unordered_map` that wouldn't hold, but in that case we could make a thin wrapper.
+Now if we used `std::flat_map`, or a custom open address hash map that wouldn't hold, in that case we could make a thin wrapper.

 ```cpp
 struct Node